igorcasmarques/igorcasmarques.github.io/my-story/15-from-curitiba-to-valdivia.md

 When I heard rumblings that in-person activities at UACh might resume in the spring (September-December), Vero and I pre-emptively booked our family's tickets to Chile.
 Her sister Karina lived in [Linares](https://en.wikipedia.org/wiki/Linares,_Chile), a medium-sized town in [Maule Region](https://en.wikipedia.org/wiki/Maule_Region), and offered to share her house with us while we waited for UACh to make an official announcement.

 If UACh reinstated in-person classes, we'd already be in Chile, and thus ready to move to Valdivia.
-If they didn't, the plan was to visit Vero's family in Linares and Concepción and then go back to Brazil.
-Either way, Vero was looking forward to spending the week-long [Chilean patriotic holidays](https://en.wikipedia.org/wiki/Fiestas_Patrias_(Chile)) with her family, something she'd been wanting to do since she [left Chile](/6-graduation-byu.md#veros-graduation) in 2012.
+If they didn't, we'd visit Vero's family in Linares and Concepción and then go back to Brazil.
+Either way, our family was looking forward to spending the week-long [*Fiestas Patrias* holidays](https://en.wikipedia.org/wiki/Fiestas_Patrias_(Chile)) with Vero's family, something she'd been wanting to do since she [left Chile](/6-graduation-byu.md#veros-graduation) in 2012.

 #### Working from (not my) home

 Karina, her husband, and their two children were the most wonderful and patient hosts.
-Being with them was always pleasant, but I enjoyed evenings in particular, when we chatted, ate take-out, and solved jigsaw puzzles.
+Being with them was always pleasant, and I enjoyed our evenings together in particular, when we chatted, ate take-out, and solved jigsaw puzzles.

 Karina's family ceded a room upstairs for me to use as an ad-hoc office.
 The room looked east and had a large window, so I could see the snowy Andes from there on a clear day.
 Every dusk, I also saw dozens of Chilean swallows swooping up and down in the air and feeding in the little park across the street.